Clicky Skip to Content

 What Is The Origin Of The Idiom Make The Bed?

-The phrase “make the bed” dates from around 1590, and it’s been in use since the fifteenth century.
+The phrase “make the bed” dates from around 1590 and has been used since the fifteenth century.
 In 1640, George Herbert added this to the compilation of his words.

 In 1721, James Kelly also added this to his collection.
-This idiom came into existence in the U. S. in J.S.
+This idiom existed in the U. S. in J.S.
 Lincoln’s novel ‘CY Whittaker’s Place.’

 Make your bed